|

 PanGazer lets you fill part of a spherical panorama with a smoothed

 rendition using existing data from the image.
-This has three uses:
+This is typically

 - A part-spherical panorama (e.g., an image that was created from